docker/docs/docker-hub/repos.md

 ## Collaborators and their role

 A collaborator is someone you want to give access to a private repository.
 Once designated, they can `push` and `pull` to your repositories.
-They will not be allowed to perform any administrative tasks such as deleting the repository or changing its status from private to public.
+They are not allowed to perform any administrative tasks such as deleting the repository or changing its status from private to public.